microsoft/ebpf-for-windows/docs/Diagnostics.md

 ## eBPF Diagnostic Traces

-For many issues, ETL traces are necessary to further root cause and resolve the issue.
+For some issues, ETL traces are necessary to further root cause and resolve the issue.

 --------------------